Stages

 If you do not need a Stage up and running for some time, you can suspend it.
 This saves resources (CPU and memory) while keeping your Stage and its last state ready for future use.

-If a Component stores data outside of a storage attached or an external storage service (e.g. S3), this data will be lost once its Stage is suspended.
-Always make sure to keep data on storage if you require reliable persistence.
+If a Component stores data outside of a persistent storage attached or an external storage service (e.g. S3), this data will be lost once its Stage is suspended.
+Always make sure that data is kept on persistent storage when data must not be lost.

 You can resume a suspended Stage anytime.
 This will restore its last state (services, storage, scheduled jobs...) and start serving your application as soon as it's up and running.